2019-10-22

 Click "Save".
 The router will reboot.

 Once changed, the Pi can be unplugged and removed from the network.
 No workstations or other devices need to be told of this change.
+The devices will need to reboot one time.

 Known Problems:

-Sadly, every other type of web failure will be blamed on the Pi.
+For the first few months, every other type of web failure will be blamed on the Pi.

-But, if the Pi blocks the site, it has a good reason for doing so.
+But, if the Pi blocks the site, it has a reason for doing so.
 If you trust the blocked site, and insist on arriving (overriding thousands of volunteer's opinions), add the domain to the white list.

 Updating Pi-Hole Software